RihabFekii/PySpark-AI-service-data-processing-NiFi/Nifi/Readme.md

 in the way which gives a simple key value JSON file to be converted to CSV in a later step.

--  **Shift** ebales reading values or portions of the input JSON tree and adding them to specified locations in the output.
+-  **Shift** enbales reading values or portions of the input JSON tree and adding them to specified locations in the output.

 The following is the configuration of the `JoltTransformJSON` processor: